ilyannn/just-talk/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+Follow these steps.

 ### Prerequisites

-You'll need an API access to either OpenAI or Azure OpenAI API.
+You'll need access to either OpenAI or Azure OpenAI API.

 You'll need a `justfile` with some commands listed.
+This can be your project's list of commands or a separate one written specifically to run some commands from the command line.

+### Note

+Trusting the output of an LLM is an inherently risky endeavor.
+Please make sure you only put the commands in the `justfile` that you are comfortable running with arbitrary arguments.

 ### Usage